ayushabrol13/Forex-Stock-Price-Prediction-using-Transformer-and-Time-Embeddings/README.md

 ## Dataset Description and Preprocessing

 The dataset we have used is that of IBM stock price history.
-The dataset starts from 1962-02-16 and ends on the date 2020-01-31.The data contains the Open, High, Low, Close as well as the trading Volume (OHLCV) of the IBM stock for every day between the aforementioned dates, leading to a total size of 14588 entries.
+The dataset starts from 1962-02-16 and ends on the date 2020-01-31.
+The data contains the Open, High, Low, Close as well as the trading Volume (OHLCV) of the IBM stock for every day between the aforementioned dates, leading to a total size of 14588 entries.

 ![IBM](https://github.com/ayushabrol13/Forex-Stock-Price-Prediction-using-Transformer-and-Time-Embeddings-/blob/master/plots/IBM_Close_Price.png)